OrdnanceSurvey/OS-OpenMap-Local-stylesheets/ESRI Shapefile stylesheets/QGIS stylesheets (QML)/Full colour style/README.md

 *Your machine may require a restart for QGIS to recognise this new font*

+**3.** Copy the folder ‘ordnance_survey’ into your QGIS SVG directory (a typical Windows file path is C:\Program Files\QGIS xxxx\apps\qgis\svg, where xxxx represents whatever version of QGIS you are running).

+*Your machine may require a restart for QGIS to recognise the new font and SVGs*

-**3.**  Load your OS Open Map Local ESRI Shapefile data into QGIS
+**4.**  Load your OS Open Map Local ESRI Shapefile data into QGIS

-**4.**  Roads consist of 3 layers.
-The road casing, road fill and road centre line.
-This means you will need to duplicate your roads layer twice.
-This can be done by right clicking on the Road layer within your layer window and selecting Duplicate.Rename these layers and your original Road layer to RoadCase, RoadFill and RoadCentreLine.
+**5.**  Roads consist of 2 layers: Roads and Road Names.
+This means you will need to duplicate your roads twice.
+This can be done by right clicking on the Road layer within your layer window and selecting Duplicate.
+Rename the layers to Roads and RoadNames.
 This can be done by right clicking on the layer and selecting Rename.

 Roundabouts consist of 2 layers.
 The roundabout casing and roundabout fill.
-You will need to duplicate your Roundabout layer once.
+You will need to duplicate your Roundabout layer.
 Rename the original Roundabout layer and new layer to RoundaboutCase and RoundaboutFill.

-**5.**  Double click on a layer to access the 'Layer Properties' window > click on 'Load Style...' > navigate to the directory containing the QML files (those ending .qml) > select the QML file that corresponds to that layer > click 'Open' > click 'OK'
+**6.**  Double click on a layer to access the 'Layer Properties' window > click on 'Load Style...' > navigate to the directory containing the QML files (those ending .qml) > select the QML file that corresponds to that layer > click 'Open' > click 'OK'

-*Repeat step 5 for all layers*
+*Repeat step 6 for all layers*

-**6.**  Although every feature is styled, for use as a contextual map we recommend the following layer order and visibility:
+**7.**  Although every feature is styled, for use as a contextual map we recommend the following layer order and visibility:

   ![Screenshot](https://raw.githubusercontent.com/OrdnanceSurvey/OS-OpenMap-Local-stylesheets/master/ESRI%20Shapefile%20stylesheets/QGIS%20stylesheets%20%28QML%29/Full%20colour%20style/images/OML_FC_layer_order.png "Recommended layer order for OS Open Map Local")